RazrFalcon/svgcleaner/docs/src/indent.rst

 XML Indent
 ----------

 Set indent for XML nodes.
-Values between 0 and 4 indicates number of indent spaces.
-Value of ``-1`` indicates no indent.
+Values between 0 and 4 indicate the number of indent spaces.
+The value of ''-1'' indicates no indent.

 ..
 GEN_TABLE
 ..
 BEFORE